jaredgk/runtc/README.md

 *  --randn RANDOM_N      use random_n chromosomes selected at random
 *  --seed RANDOM_N_SEED  seed value to use with --randn
 *  --sub SUBNAME         name of file with list of chromosome numbers to which analyses are limited (values are 0-based)
+*    --c-msh               Use C++ version of MSH code, must be compiled in script directory

 #### Required Options